Biosuperabsorbent Hydrogel Based on Alginate-g-poly AA/kaolin Composite for Releasing Cefalexin Drug

 The entrapped drug exhibited the same λmax as free drug.
 This clearly indicates that the entrapped drugs have not undergone any possible chemical reaction during the matrix formation.
 The difference in between initial drug and the drug content in the washing solutions is taken as an indication of the amount of entrapped drug:

 For the investigation of drug adsorption behavior of hydrogels prepared in this study, hydrogels were firstly swollen in cefalexin solution in concentration range 0.50–3.0 mg/mL.
 As can be seen from the Figure 4, an increase in drug concentration in the swelling medium increased the amount of adsorbed drug, as observed in many adsorption studies [16-17].
-This result can also be obtained from the following equation: Formula
+This result can also be obtained from the following equation:

 where qe is in mg adsorbate per gram of dry adsorbent, Ci and C are the initial and equilibrium concentrations of adsorbate solution in mg.ml-1, Vt is the volume of solution treated in mL, and m is the mass of dry adsorbent, in g.
 As can be seen from Eq.
-2, an increase in concentration of drug in the gel system increased with qvalues.
+2, an increase in concentration of drug in the gel system increased with qe values.

 Figure 4.
-Effect of drug concentration on the adsorption capacities of hydrogel.
+Effect of drug concentration on the adsorption capacities of hydrogel. |

 The amounts of the loaded drug in superabsorbent hydrogels was also significantly affected by the incubation times (Figure 5).
 It is obvious that with increasing the loading time, the amount of drug loaded increased and then in the beginning decreased.
 The initial increment in the amounts of the loaded drug with increasing loading time can be ascribed to the increased drug diffusion into the swollen matrix[18].
 The most effective time of loading efficiency was 30 h, where the high amount of drug was encapsulated.

 Figure 5.
 The dependency of the drug loading amount on the loading time.
-Figure 5.
-The dependency of the drug loading amount on the loading time.
+Click here to View Figure |

 In vitro release behavior of hydrogels

 To determine the potential application of gelatin-based superabsorbent containing a pharmaceutically active compound, the drug release behavior form this system under physiological conditions was investigated.
 The percentage of released drug from the polymeric carriers as a function of time is shown in Figure 6.
 The concentration of cefalexin released at selected time intervals was determined spectrophotometrically.
 The drug-loaded hydrogels with high drug loading (>83%) were prepared by the swelling-diffusion method.
 The amount of cefalexin released in a specified time from the alginate-based composite hydrogel decreased as the pH of the dissolution medium was lowered .
 At low pH values, electrostatic repulsion between the carboxylic acid groups of backbone is low, thus decreases gel swelling and minimizes release of cefalexin via diffusion.
-However, in alkaline media the presence of OH increases the electrostatic repulsion between carboxylate groups, thus increases the gels, swelling degree and so the release of cefalexin increased [18,19].
+However, in alkaline media the presence of OH– increases the electrostatic repulsion between carboxylate groups, thus increases the gels, swelling degree and so the release of cefalexin increased [18,19].

 Figure 6.
-Release of cefalexin from hydrogel carrier as a function of time and pH at 37oC.
+Release of cefalexin from hydrogel carrier as a function of time and pH at 37oC. |

 CONCLUSION